top of page

 Photos: Bea Weinmann

-Following the launch of the MIH watch in 2005, renowned watchmaking outfit ochs und junior was founded in 2006 by Ludwig Oechslin and Embassy Jewel AG (prop.
-Kurt König), one of Europe’s leading retailers in Lucerne.
+Following the launch of the MIH watch in 2005, the ochs und junior brand was founded in 2006 by Ludwig Oechslin and Embassy Jewel AG (owned by Kurt König), one of Europe's leading retailers based in Lucerne.

-During his time as Head of Brand and Design at ochs und junior, Christian Gafner played a key role in shaping the brand’s identity.
-He was responsible for designing the calendario cent’anni (cca) models 1 to 3, among other creations.
+During his time as head of the brand and design department at ochs und junior, Christian Gafner played an important role in shaping the brand identity.
+Among other things, he was responsible for the design of models 1 to 3 of the “calendario cent'anni” (cca) series.

 Photo: ochs und junior SA